 - I don't have any data that isn't already linked here.

 When I announced on a few newsgroups that I'd created this page, I acknowledged several people by name who helped me track down Juggler information and original files, and it was one of them who eventually got me in touch with Eric.
-Until now, I've left their names off the page, but if you, gentle reader, promise to be nice to them and not bug them too much, I'll happily express my gratitude to them here.
-My thanks to Bob Eaton, Eric Fleischer, John Foust, Marvin Landis and Scott Peterson for their assistance, which in some cases involved rummaging through boxes of decade-old magazines and floppies to aid failing memories.
+I've also received helpful information and feedback from several people since then.
+My thanks to Bob Eaton, Eric Fleischer, John Foust, Marvin Landis, Scott Peterson, Jimmy Maher, and Patrick de Zoete for their assistance, which in some cases involved rummaging through boxes of decade-old magazines and floppies to aid failing memories.